Turning Data into action for Community Resilience

 Region of Service

-The ASCEND Engine is strategically concentrated along the I-25 Innovation Corridor, which spans from the cities of Cheyenne and Laramie, Wyoming in the North through Fort Collins, Boulder, and Denver, down to Colorado Springs, Colorado, in the South.
+The ASCEND Engine is strategically concentrated along the I-25 Innovation Corridor, which spans from the cities of Cheyenne and Laramie, Wyoming in the north through Fort Collins, Boulder, and Denver, down to Colorado Springs, Colorado, in the south.
 This corridor is home to a highly connected hub of leading research institutions, national laboratories, startups, and industries that fuel ASCEND-related technical innovation.
 While anchored in this corridor, ASCEND’s impact extends across Colorado and Wyoming, actively engaging rural and Tribal communities via targeted research, workforce, and deployment programs.

 World Class Innovators and Partners